Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 This is funny.

-Ask political political commentator Mark Maxie Shields, who found himself in that uncomfortable position Wednesday evening at the Spina Bifida Association, and they attempted to put TV personality Barbara Walters in the hot seat at the Hyatt Regency in Washington.
+Ask political commentator Mark Maxie Shields, who found himself in that uncomfortable position Wednesday evening at the Spina Bifida Association, and they attempted to put TV personality Barbara Walters in the hot seat at the Hyatt Regency in Washington.

-The two remaining roasters, Under Secretary of State for public diplomacy, Karen Hughes, and ABC Newsman Sam Donaldson went easy on Mrs. Walters, while last second stand-in Mary Madeline, who was in the audience as Mrs. Hughes' guest, tried to read from Mrs. Landrew's prepared remarks.
+The two remaining roasters, Under Secretary of State for Public Diplomacy Karen Hughes, and ABC Newsman Sam Donaldson, went easy on Mrs. Walters, while last-second stand-in Mary Madeline, who was in the audience as Mrs. Hughes' guest, tried to read from Mrs. Landrew's prepared remarks.

 I guess she had to make them up because there weren't any.